 There are three main reasons why ASIC annual reviews take place:

-• For ASIC to check that it has the correct and up to date details of your company
+• For ASIC to verify that it holds the correct and up‐to‐date details of your company

-• For the company’s directors to confirm the company can pay its debts when they’re due and pass a solvency resolution
+• For the company’s directors to confirm that the business can pay its debts when they’re due by passing a solvency resolution

 • For the company to pay the annual fee to ASIC